Tech Art Crash Course (Part II): Creating an FBX Exporter from Blender to Unreal Engine 5

 )

-I appended this StringProperty to my panel layout in the 3D viewport:
+I added this StringProperty to my panel layout in the 3D viewport, which appeared as an edit field in my Blender Add-on GUI:

 placeholder = os.path.join('C:\\', 'Unreal Projects', 'MyProject', 'Content')